liujingbreak/plink/src/tools/vendor-binary/README.md

-> You get binaries not by installing this package, but by clone the whole repo.
+> You should not get binaries by installing this package, but by clone the whole repo.
 We don't want every version of binary files go to npm registry.

 ## node-sass